 Continuing Education Opportunities for Counselors in Maryland

 Resources and Professional Organizations for Counselors in Maryland

-- American College Counseling Association: This organization works with emerging professionals who plan to work in higher education or currently work in the field.
+- American College Counseling Association This organization works with emerging professionals who plan to work in higher education or currently work in the field.
 Members benefit from a global network of peers, continuing education opportunities, and grants.

-- American Mental Health Counselors Association: AMHCA offers opportunities for collaboration, education, and leadership among mental health professionals.
+- American Mental Health Counselors Association AMHCA offers opportunities for collaboration, education, and leadership among mental health professionals.
 AMHCA includes both student and practitioner memberships.
 Practitioners can receive liability insurance, while students receive advanced training.

-- American Counseling Association: As one of the largest professional counselor organizations, ACA membership includes insurance, continued education opportunities, and access to special offers from organizations in relationship with the ACA.
+- American Counseling Association As one of the largest professional counselor organizations, ACA membership includes insurance, continued education opportunities, and access to special offers from organizations in relationship with the ACA.

-- Commission on Rehabilitation Counselor Certification: The CRCC works to set the standards for rehabilitation counseling services throughout the nation.
+- Commission on Rehabilitation Counselor Certification The CRCC works to set the standards for rehabilitation counseling services throughout the nation.
 The CRCC offers continuing education opportunities.
 Professionals also gain access to job postings and networking discussion boards.

-- American School Counselor Association: ASCA members gain access to multiple scholarships for professionals in school or returning to school for school counseling.
+- American School Counselor Association ASCA members gain access to multiple scholarships for professionals in school or returning to school for school counseling.
 The ASCA also works to provide current professionals with resources and professional development.
 The ASCA ensures that students live fulfilling lives helping them focus on their academics presently.

-- Society of Counseling Psychology: SCP, also known as Division 17 of the American Psychological Association, promotes the facilitation of personal and interpersonal functions in people's lives at any age.
+- Society of Counseling Psychology SCP, also known as Division 17 of the American Psychological Association, promotes the facilitation of personal and interpersonal functions in people's lives at any age.
 Students can apply to the Barbara A. Kirk Award and Donald E. Super Fellowship.

-- Counseling Academic & Professional Honor Society International - Chi Sigma Iota: This national honors society supports both professional and academic excellence in counseling.
+- Counseling Academic & Professional Honor Society International - Chi Sigma Iota This national honors society supports both professional and academic excellence in counseling.
 CSI promotes research and innovation within the broad field of counseling.
 Students can use this site to access scholarships and fellowships to help fund their education.